vrizzi/styleguide/Ruby.md

     counter += 1 # increments counter by one
     ```

 * Keep existing comments up-to-date.
-An outdated is worse than no comment
+An outdated is worse than no comment at all.
-at all.

-> Good code is like a good joke - it needs no explanation. <br/>
-> -- Russ Olsen

 * Avoid writing comments to explain bad code.
 Refactor the code to
   make it self-explanatory.
 (Do or do not - there is no try. --Yoda)